pbxx/simpletype-js/README.md

         //all arguments were of correct type

     } else {
-        //one or more values were of incorrect type
+        //one or more arguments were not of correct type

     }
 }